aturaab40/the-locallibrary-website/README.md

 ## Getting Started

+1. Install Nodejs

-1. accept the assignment via the invitation link - https://classroom.github.com/a/j_Vbz8QI
+2. accept the assignment via the invitation link - https://classroom.github.com/a/j_Vbz8QI

-2. clone it to your local PC
+3. clone it to your local PC

-3.  open the clone folder in VS CODE
+4. open the clone folder in VS CODE

    make sure the one your open in VS is the one you just clone. there should be two files, a README and gitignore file

-4. In VS CODE click on terminal and new terminal
+5. In VS CODE click on terminal and new terminal

-5. Within the terminal type the following and hit enter
+6. Within the terminal type the following and hit enter

    ```shell
    npm init